Hailemicael/Cardiovascular_Disease_Prediction_with_Explainable_AI/README.md

 4. **Model Evaluation:**
    - Each model is evaluated using accuracy, precision, recall, F1-score, and confusion matrices.
-   - ROC curves are generated to visualize model performance.

 5. **Explainable AI Integration:**
    - SHAP and LIME are applied to provide explanations for model predictions.
    - SHAP provides global explanations showing feature importance for each model.